CraftAcademyLabs/coach-guides/weeks/week_3.md

 ### Guide
 - **Monday:**
-  - [ ] Morning: Introduce the week lab right after stand-up - Amber
+  - [ ] Morning: Introduce the week lab right after stand-up - Andy
-  - [ ] Morning: Do a basic overview of a Design Sprint. - Amber
-  - [ ] Afternoon: Re-introduce Sinatra - the important parts and what they do - Amber
+  - [ ] Noonish: Introduce Sinatra - the important parts and what they do - Thomas (First chapters in Week3 materials)
+  - [ ] Afternoon: Lead a Design Sprint workshop. - Andy

 - **Tuesday:**
+  - [ ] During Staff meeting: Compleate Sinatra excercises - Students
   - [ ] Morning: Do a overview of Relational Databases (the concept, SQL, ORM's, etc..) - Raoul
   - [ ] Afternoon: An Acceptance-Unit test demo - Thomas

 - **Wednesday:**
   - [ ] Morning: Introduce Heroku, walkthrough of how to deploy - Raoul

 - **Thursday:**
   - [ ] Morning: Review of Git & GitHub - Raoul
   - [ ] Afternoon: Do a brief introduction to Rack and talk about the different Rack based frameworks (Sinatra, Rails, etc). - Thomas

 - **Friday:**
-  - [ ] Introduce the Weekend Challenge - Amber
+  - [ ] Introduce the Weekend Challenge - Andy
   - [ ] Individual assessments - with https://github.com/CraftAcademy/week3-assessment